yzhao062/OutlierDetection.jl/README.md

 ### Development RoadMap of JLOD

-It is noted that **Julia is still NOT in its maturity as of Sep 2018**, with the chance of introducing significant changes.
+It is noted that **Julia is still NOT in its maturity as of Sep 2018**, with the chance of introducing significant usage changes.
 For this reason, two development plans are running in parallel:

-- **Implementing native Julia models** for some detection models
+1. **Implementing native Julia models** for some detection models
-- **Porting Python models from PyOD** using PyCall as a temporary solution or as a placeholder for the future refactoring.
+2. **Porting Python models from PyOD** using PyCall as a temporary solution or as a placeholder for the future refactoring.
 A similar approach has been taken for [ScikitLearn](https://github.com/cstjean/ScikitLearn.jl).

+Appratently, there is balance should be maintained between two approaches, which is still under exploration.
 As usual, you are more than welcome to share your ideas by opening an issue or dropping me an email at yuezhao@cs.toronto.edu :)

+**Meanwhile, feel free to star/watch/fork, and stat tuned for something interesting rolling out in the next few months**.